What Civil Unrest Is Really Like: We Survived the Ferguson Riots

 About the Author

 Karen Morris has survived some life-changing events, like the Ferguson riots, an armed standoff with a knife-wielding man during my family’s time at a local homeschool chess club, and an F-4 tornado, Each of these events taught her a new level of self-sufficiency and preparedness.
 From there, her journey to self-sufficiency started with food storage and grew beyond her wildest imaginings.
-Find out more about Karen Morris: Her book: A Year Without the Grocery Store Her website: AYearWithouttheGroceryStore.com
+Find out more about Karen Morris: Her books: A Year Without the Grocery Store and A Year Without the Grocery Store Companion Workbook Her website: AYearWithouttheGroceryStore.com